Last Updated on January 25, 2022 by hungryoungwoman

 Time duration: 5 hours approx.

-If you still have a few hours to spare or aren’t ready to tire to your bed, here are a few options included to end your Dubai one day trip:
+If you still have some time at hand and aren’t ready to tire to your bed, here are a few options included to end your Dubai one day trip:

 - A tour of the spice souq located in Old Dubai.
 Get to know more about Dubai and how people used to live before this modern culture now.
 This tour is for 3 hours with a stop at the Coffee Museum, Dubai Museum, and ending with a ride across Dubai creek in an abra.
 There are plenty of restaurants located offering cheap eats where you can try the popular street food “shawarma” in Dubai.
 If you aren’t too keen on exploring the glitzy side during a day in Dubai, I would recommend switching to this tour instead.
 Click here to find the discounted cost for the tour.

 - The last option would be to enjoy a safari in Dubai.
 It is pretty popular and would totally seal the deal for your itinerary of what to do in Dubai in one day.